The-Microservice-Dungeon/decisionlog/_decisions/gameLog-event-and-command-list.md

 We're subscribing/consuming events from Kafka.

+To know hook into the game lifecycle we need to consume various structural events:

+- Player registered
+- Game started
+- Game ended
+- Round started
+- Round ended

-We need the following events from the services:
+In addition to calculate the score and providing metrics we need the following game events from the services:

+- Mining event
-- Mining event + Resource given event
+    - Resource given event
 - Health change event
+- Robot kill(?) event
 - Robot spawn event
 - Movement event
+- Fight Event
+    - Fight Started
-- Fight Event + Fight Result
+    - Fight Result
-- Player registered
+- Upgrade event

-- Game started + Game ended
+We strongly encourage the services to include the participating player IDs in the event payload unless theres a good reason to obscure it.
+Reduce complexity instead of adding more.

 In addition we require the following REST APIs:
 - Wealth / User Balance API
+- Because of the command obfuscation we need an API that we can poll to resolve all commands of the last round to a Player

 ## Reasons for the resolution